To nap or not to nap: that is the question.

 If you benefit from them, it pays to get serious about them.
 Get the best napping equipment you can find, especially if you have to sleep in public.
-A good napping pillow will softly support your head allowing you to relax sitting upright in a chair.
-The best napping pillow will shut out some sound, allow you to breathe easy, give you darkness and support your head.
-It will discourage people from waking you up, interrupting your recharging session.
+A good napping pillow will softly support your head, allowing you to relax while sitting upright in a chair.
+The best napping pillow will shut out some sound, allow you to breathe easily, give you darkness and support your head.
+It will discourage people from waking you up and interrupting your recharging session.

 I won’t deny that power naps help some people, however.
 Lots of people swear by their effectiveness.

-We’ve been named one of the top 50 sleep blogs on the Internet by Feedspot!
-Take a look right here.
+We’ve been named one of the top 25 sleep blogs on the Internet by Feedspot!

 James Cobb, RN, MSN, is an emergency department nurse and the founder of the Dream Recovery System.
 His goal is to provide his readers with simple, actionable ways to improve their health and maximize their quality of life.